wirequery/wirequery/README.md

 1. Make sure Docker is installed and run the following commands in your terminal:
     ```
+    mkdir wirequery
-    mkdir wirequery && cd wirequery
+    cd wirequery
     curl -O https://raw.githubusercontent.com/wirequery/wirequery/main/docker-compose.yml
     curl -O https://raw.githubusercontent.com/wirequery/wirequery/main/nginx.conf
     docker-compose up
     ```
-2. Wait until WireQuery is fully loaded (approx. 3 minutes).
-Then, create an environment and admin user using:
-    ```
-    curl -X POST localhost:8090/api/internal/admin/new-env/default \
-         -H 'Content-Type: application/json' \
-         -H 'Accept: application/json' \
-         --data "{\"adminPassword\": \"Administrator\"}" \
-         --verbose
-    ```
+2. Wait until both the backend and frontend are initialized and navigate to `localhost:8090`.
+Log in with `admin` / `admin` and update your password in the Settings.

-3. Navigate to `localhost:8090` and log in with `admin` / `Administrator`.
-Start using WireQuery by creating an application and connecting to WireQuery using one of the SDKs below.
+3. Start using WireQuery by creating an application and connecting to WireQuery using one of the SDKs below.

-If you wish to install WireQuery on a server, please follow the [Server Installation] instructions( wirequery.io/docs/introduction/server-installation).
+If you wish to install WireQuery on a server, please follow the [Server Installation](https://wirequery.io/docs/introduction/server-installation) instructions.

 ## SDKs